alexandre-barroso/a-formal-theory-of-phonological-equivalence/README.md

 The dissertation remains the source for theorem statements, proofs in prose, linguistic interpretation, empirical premises, and scope limitations.
-These files supply the corresponding public calculations and data.
+These files supply the corresponding public calculations and data annotations.